JackPotat0/jackpotat0.github.io/docs/game.md

 Music: Ah yes it is Yoko Shimomura [insert fanboy screams here].
 This is probably her shortest OST.
 Due to the game's structure, the music needs to be reusable enough in many cases and she nailed it as usual.
 You can hear a lot of KH style in it, with one track calling back to Legend of Mana (i think).
 Once a violin slut, always a violin slut.

+Perfect Chronology: The extended lore is nice but does not really add too much to the main themes. the Perfect ending definitely reduced the emotional impact from True Ending.
+The game is entirely "rebalanced" and it might be for the worse.
+At this point the combat designer is out of ideas to utilize this system any further so we got Apocrypha clone a.k.a Singularity as the final boss (and sidenote I really appreciate Apocrypha's design when I see Singularity).
+The Vault of Time is a solution for underleveled characters like Rosch to be useful, but it just becomes the default grinding spot and obsoletes the main dungeons.
+I really don't like the sound effect changes, the book flipping sound is much more meaningful.
+I can understand the attack animations is faster for sanity sake, but it is not very visually appealing.
+Voice acting is fine for the most part, only Raynie and Rosch sounds different from my imagination.
+Aht feels more lively with her voice, great work.
+It is a dead horse to beat, but the distinct original artstyle was so immaculate that they should have designed the new characters in that style instead of using a simpler anime style (I want to think that it's just the original artist could not work with them anymore, but who knows), the portraits are fine, the sprite arts are a bit off (why the long face Stocke??).
+Menu cursor sometimes drifts too fast.
+Did they just remove cutscene skip just to emulate games of the time like SMT4/4A?
+Well the only issue is that I have played the original for 3+ years straight at this point, it is too hard to adapt to this almost same but new game.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |
 | S- | A+ | S+ | S | Stocke/Raynie |